 Question: Can I take steps to prevent future cavities?

-Answer: Yes!
+Answer: Yes, cavities can be prevented with excellent oral hygiene.
 After treatment, try changing our daily habits to protect your smile.
-We suggest taking time each day to brush your teeth in the morning and again before going to bed.
+We suggest daily brushing and flossing.
+Take time each day to brush your teeth in the morning and again before going to bed.
 You should also floss every night and make time twice a day for a routine dental cleaning (which can remove all plaque from your teeth, safeguarding your smile against decay and gum disease).